rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/shortcuts-daily-developer/+page.md

 ### GitHub Desktop

-- `Ctrl Shift A` -Open in VS Code (or whatever editor you have setup in Github Desktop)
+- `Ctrl Shift A` - Open in VS Code (or whatever editor you have setup in Github Desktop)
 - `Ctrl Shift G` - Open on Github.com
 - `Ctrl Shift F` - Open in File Explorer
 - `Ctrl B` - Change branches